>>> Mulitple Spoilers, of course <<<

 1:33 - 3:25 Amazing piece which starts as the first beacon is lit, and then escalates as further beacons follow suit.
 The track keeps rising and eventually explodes into the Gondor theme (2:37) with interweaving string playing as the beacons are lit.
 Superb piece of cinema.
 The track ends as Aragorn sees the last beacon from Edoras.

-Track 5: The Steward of Gondor
+_____________________________________Track 5: The Steward of Gondor

-0:00 - 1:22 Choir and flute combine as the Gondor soldiers ride through the streets of Gondor and we see the faces of the saddened onlookers.
+More of less continuous track as scenes intercut between the main hall and the battlefield during the 'eating' scene.0:00 - 1:22 Choir and flute combine as the Gondor soldiers ride through the streets of Gondor and we see the faces of the saddened onlookers.

 1:22 - 2:00 Military-sounding statement of the Gondor theme as they reach the city gate and ride out.